poludmik/czech-bench/eval_results.md

 ## Multilingual open-source models

 The following table presents the results achieved by 5 selected multilingual open-source LLMs.
 All the evaluated models were loaded directly from Hugging Face, using 16-bit floating point precision.
-The evaluations were performed using a single single Nvidia A40 (45GB VRAM) or Nvidia A100 (40GB VRAM), depending on availability.
+The evaluations were performed using a single Nvidia A40 (45GB VRAM) or Nvidia A100 (40GB VRAM), depending on availability.

 It is clear that Llama 3 achieves